league55/WebApp/README.md

   [this OpenJDK thread on the subject](http://mail.openjdk.java.net/pipermail/nashorn-dev/2013-September/002006.html), but summary is Nashorn won't (and actually can't) string-ify POJOs via `JSON.stringify`, meaning it can't be used to serialise the Redux state.

-## Caveats

-This isn't necessarily the best way to write a React application.
-Pull requests welcome!

 ## Running the code